pupil-labs/tag-aligner/README.md

 | Quaternion **y** | Quaternion **z** |
 | Quaternion **z** | Quaternion **y** |
 | Quaternion w     | Quaternion w     |

+For example, if the position is [-0.97, 1.37, 1.26] in Blender, then it is [-0.97, -1.26, 1.37] in OpenCV format.

+Note that because of differences in Blender's and OpenCV's assumptions about which orientation is "zero rotation", you need to subtract 90 degrees rotation about the x-axis in Blender before converting the Blender's quaternion to OpenCV format.
+You can find the quaternion that Blender has applied to an object by pressing "n" while 3D editor preview ("Object Mode"), which brings up the "Transform" tab.
+Then, choose "Quaternion (WXYZ)" from the drop-down menu under "Rotation".

+For example, if an object has a quaternion of [0.707, 0.707, 0.0, 0.0] in Blender, then we do the following:

+1. Choose "XYZ Euler" from the drop-down menu.
+Result => [90, 0, 0]
+2. Subtract 90 degrees from the X axis rotation.
+Result => [0, 0, 0]
+3. Choose "Quaternion (WXYZ)" from the drop-down menu.
+Result => [1.0, 0.0, 0.0, 0.0]
+4. Convert to OpenCV format.
+Result => [0.0, 0.0, 0.0, 1.0]
+5. Save this value in the tag "json" file and then undo the 90 degree rotation in Blender.